SDJoeKing/Image-reader-n-processing/README.md

 6. Choose to apply automatically detected Otsu's threshold, or manually put in value as threshold, Threshold will be added to images
  ![image](https://user-images.githubusercontent.com/69092110/161381775-86492c7a-83ac-4ab1-bcbe-20734c0e720b.png)

+## Two stage processing algorithm
+Another processing script was developed for the work published in journal: https://www.mdpi.com/2076-3417/12/4/2005/htm.